 A love story: Maddie & Doug

-When Maddie first contacted us we loved her and Doug immediately—you can't help it, she is full of personality and charm.
+When Maddie first contacted us through a family friend, we loved her and Doug immediately—you can't help it, she is full of personality and charm.
 We became fast friends, immediately teasing each other as if we had known each other forever.

 It's this kind of charm that comes through their video.
 You can tell that we're not the only ones who feel a bond with this couple.
 Everyone at their wedding is completely invested in their love.